Île aux Basques

-The island is home to Basque and Native American sites, four of which are situated along its southern shore.
+The island is home to Basque and Indigenous sites, four of which are situated along its southern shore.
 These four sites, or shore camps, resemble similar sites scattered along the shores of the Gulf of St. Lawrence.
 Shore camps not only gave fishermen and whalers a chance to replenish their supplies of firewood and fresh water, but they also provided space to dry their catch of fish.
 Whalers also used shore camps to process whales and render the blubber into oil.
 Four single-hearth Basque ovens used in this process have been discovered on the island; two of these ovens were found at l'Anse à la Baleine, the third and fourth at l'Anse Qui Pue and l'Anse d'En Bas, respectively.
 In the oven at la Baleine, archaeologists discovered evidence of charred blubber and combustion, as well as pieces of terra cotta roof tiles and fragments of European crockery.
-In addition, archaeologists found two glass beads alongside the Basque artifacts at la Baleine; one turquoise-colored and the other white, both matched descriptions of types of beads known to be traded by Europeans to native peoples.
-Native American pottery shards and other Basque items have also been found at the other archaeological sites spread out along the southern shore, confirming that the Basques and native peoples frequented these sites at the same time.
+In addition, archaeologists found two glass beads alongside the Basque artifacts at la Baleine; one turquoise-colored and the other white, both matched descriptions of types of beads known to be traded by Europeans to Indigenous peoples.
+Indigenous pottery shards and other Basque items have also been found at the other archaeological sites spread out along the southern shore, confirming that the Basques and Indigenous peoples frequented these sites at the same time.

 The last known documentation of Basque presence on the island was made by Jesuit Paul Lejeune in 1637.
 Although the exact time the Basques stopped frequenting the island is unknown, the 1664 writings of another Jesuit, Father Henri Nouvel, confirm that the Basque occupation of the island bearing their name was by that time a thing of the past.
 He observed, "It [the island] goes by the name of the Isle aux Basques, on account of the whaling which the Basques did there in bygone days.
 I took pleasure in visiting the large ovens they had built to make their oil, about which we can still see the great ribs of Whales they killed."